-How many of us write out our goals and New Year’s resolutions at the start of each new year, only to not even remember what most of those are by the end of the new year?
+How many of us write out our New Year’s resolutions at the start of each new year, only to not even remember what most of those are by the end of the new year?

-Write Down Your Goals
+Write Your Goals

-In other words, every time I sit down to work, there they are, looking at me, reminding me what I’m aiming at.
+Every time I sit down to work, there they are, looking at me, reminding me what I’m aiming at.

 Look at Your Goals Regularly

 Looking at your plans regularly helps you to remind yourself exactly what you’d like to achieve ultimately over a specific period.
 For me, I write my annual resolutions in a corner of a chalkboard where I’ll see them all the time.

 I have a friend who keeps her yearly plans, laminated, and stuck to the mirror of her bathroom.
 Every morning, as she gets ready to start her day, she sees them.